 The substance of a Coefficient Determination (R Square) in a Multiple

-Linear Regression Analysis where Coefficient Determination (R Square) is symbolized by “R2” holds the meaning as contribution of influence given by independent variable (X) to the dependent variable (Y).
-The result from the Coefficient Determination is depicted in table 11.
+Linear Regression Analysis where Coefficient Determination (R Square) is symbolized by “R2” implies that it is influenced by both the independent (X) and dependent variables (Y).
+The result from the Coefficient Determination is shown in table 11.

-Table 11.
-Model Summary
+Table 11: Model Summary